Michdo93/Linux-Tinnitus-Filter/README.md

 # Linux-Tinnitus-Filter
-A simple notch filter for tinnitus therapy for Linux systems (tested on Ubuntu).
+A simple filter for tinnitus therapy for Linux systems (tested on Ubuntu).
+You can implement both notch therapy or peaking therapy.